hritikpatidar/React-JavaScript-interview-questions/JAVASCRIPT.md

 ## Question 6: What is Hoisting in JavaScript?

 **Answer:**
-Hoisting is JavaScript’s behavior of moving variable and function declarations to the top of their scope before execution.
+Hoisting is JavaScript’s default behavior of moving declarations to the top of their scope before code execution.

 ### Key Points:
 - Only declarations are hoisted, not initializations.